-FOR the appointment of PwC as our auditor until the close of our next Annual Meeting of Shareholders, the delegation to our Board of Directors, through our Audit Committee, of the authority to set the auditor's remuneration for such period, and the ratification of the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+- FOR election of Felix J. Baker, Tracey L. McCain and Kimberly J. Popovits as Class III Directors. - POR appointment of PwC as our auditor until the close of our next Annual Meeting of Shareholders, delegation to our Board of Directors, through our Audit Committee, of the authority to set the auditor's remuneration for such period, and ratification of the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2021. - FOR approval, on an advisory (non-binding) basis, of the compensation of our named executive officers. - TOR approval of ONE YEAR on the frequency of future advisory (non-binding) votes on the compensation of our named executive officers.

+If you return a properly completed proxy card, or vote your shares by telephone or through the Internet, your Common Shares will be voted on your behalf as you direct.
+If not otherwise specified, the Common Shares represented by the proxies will be voted in accordance the recommendations of our Board of Directors.
 If any other matter properly comes before the shareholders for a vote at the Annual Meeting, the proxy holders named on the Company's proxy card will vote your shares in accordance with their discretion.